'As an international student, I’ve found that life here is much more stable and more peaceful...'

 Outside her university duties, Yuanita has been open to exploring part-time work opportunities in Christchurch.

 ‘I did part time jobs at the UCIC office and at a clothing store at Riccarton Mall – Seed Heritage.
 Working part-time has helped stabilise my uni life, as dwelling in assignments can get pretty stressful; so by doing a part-time job, I find it therapeutic.
 It also exposes me to working life and teaches me new skills.’

-When she started at UC, Yuanita opted to live in university accommodation at Sonoda Campus, later moving to private flatting with friends.
+When she started at UC, Yuanita opted to live in university accommodation, later moving to private flatting with friends.

 ‘I found flatting a good experience as having flatmates in the house really helped me settle in well.
 It’s also really fun and it helps understand what it is like to live with others in a shared house.’

 After completing her degree, Yuanita intends to move onto higher studies by undertaking a master’s degree in Biochemistry.